Reinaldodsf/SoPekocko/back-end/README.md

 - `fs`

 ## Usage ##
-Initiallize the Project with `npm init`

-Start the server with `node server` or `nodemon server`, in the command promp you should receive the final message "Successfully connected to MongoDB Atlas!"
+Start the server with `node server` or `nodemon server`, in the command promp you should receive the final message *"Successfully connected to MongoDB Atlas!"*

 Use `Ctrl+C` in the terminal to stop the connection to the server.